wandb/docs/docs/guides/registry/create_collection.md

 Where `registry_name` is the name of the registry and `collection_name` is the name of the collection.
 Ensure to append the prefix `wandb-registry-` to the registry name.

 :::info
 W&B automatically creates a collection for you if you try to link an artifact to a collection that does not exist.
+If you specify a collection that does exists, W&B links the artifact to the existing collection.
 :::

 The proceeding code snippet shows how to programmatically create a collection.
 Ensure to replace other the values enclosed in `<>` with your own: